 Consider getting rid of all debt.
-Credit card balances, student loans, a car payment are all drains on your monthly income.
+Credit card balances, student loans, and car payments drain your monthly income.

 Paying out those added monthly bills each month lowers your actual monthly income.

-Long term goals are important and not owing money to anyone is an important part of financial freedom.
+Long-term goals are essential, and not owing money to anyone is an integral part of financial freedom.

 As a financial coach, I recognize that getting to a goal isn’t always easy.
-But I can promise you that in the end, it will definitely be worth it.
+But I can promise you that it will be worth it.
 As always, if you are interested in having me assess your budget and goals I am here to help!
 You can set up a one-on-one meeting or try my course.